-- What unknown properties of these particles and forces drive the evolution of the universe from the big bang to its present state, with its complex structures that support life — including us?
+- What unknown properties of the constituents of matter and forces that govern them drove the evolution of the universe from the big bang to its present state, with its complex structures that support life — including us?

-These are the questions that particle physics seeks to answer.
+These are some of the questions that particle physics seeks to answer.

 Answering these questions requires powerful particle beams, which are possible only with the most advanced accelerator technology.
-The PIP-II accelerator complex, positioned at the forefront of accelerator technology R&D, will help solve these mysteries.
+The PIP-II accelerator complex, positioned at the forefront of accelerator technology R&D, will shed new light on these mysteries.

 Accelerator technology advances

 The PIP-II linear accelerator, or linac, is the highest-energy and highest-power continuous-wave, or CW, proton accelerator ever built.
 PIP-II utilizes superconducting radio-frequency, or SRF, acceleration technology, the technology of choice for the vast majority of modern accelerators, due to its highly efficient acceleration of particle beams.